Skip navigation

 Explore our booth demos:

 Manual inventory tasks like cycle counting are time-consuming, inefficient, and even hazardous.
-However, automating these processes through indoor drones automate inventory tracking, while improving speed, and safety and reducing costs.
+However, automating these processes through an automated device, bringing together autonomous mobile robots with inventory drone technology, provides inventory tracking, while improving speed, and safety and reducing costs.
 Powered by Ericsson Private 5G’s high-speed, low-latency connectivity, these drones navigate indoor spaces, scan inventory in real time, and adapt to changing demands—boosting efficiency and customer satisfaction.

 In manufacturing, connected workers use Push-to-Talk (PTT) technology to instantly communicate with each other via dedicated devices, such as smartphones, walkie-talkies, or wearables.
 With the press of a button, workers can share updates, coordinate tasks, and make faster decisions, all while staying focused on their work.
 PTT enhances collaboration, reduces downtime, and improves efficiency, making it ideal for hands-free communication in fast-paced environments.